 Ensure a comprehensive approach to skills development

-Pillar 1: Attracting new people and retaining the existing work force
+Pillar 1: Attracting new people and retaining the existing workforce

 The workforce needs to expand to meet the net zero challenge.
 This includes retaining the existing workforce and attracting new entrants through clear pathways for school leavers and attractive career progression opportunities.
-The NHDG welcome the Labour government’s commitment to Excellency Colleges and changes to the apprenticeship levy, both of which will support new entrants into the the retrofit workforce.
+The NHDG welcome the new government’s commitment to Excellency Colleges and changes to the apprenticeship levy, both of which will support new entrants into the retrofit workforce.

 Quantifiable metrics on skills gaps across different regions